PalakYadav-0910/RestAssuredAPITesting/README.md

 * Send XML Data As Payload In Request | Validate XML response
 * What is JSON | Create JSON Object Using Java Map
 * Create JSON Array Using JSON Object and List
+* How To Create A JSON Object Using Jackson API
 *